Find and Highlight Duplicate Values in Excel using VBA (macro)

 Find duplicate in Excel

-Once you delete the duplicate text, it will remove the highlight (color red) and set the default color (color black).
+Once you delete the duplicate text, it will automatically remove the highlight (color red) and set the default color (color black).

-Open a new Excel file and click Alt + F11.
-This shortcut key combination will open a VBA project, where you can write the code.
 Open the Project Explorer window.
-To do this click the View menu at top left corner of the VBA project or click Ctrl + r.
-In the project explorer, find Sheet1 and double click it.
-This will open a blank (white) Window.
+To do this click the "View" menu at top left corner of the VBA project or click Ctrl + r.
+In the project explorer, find "Sheet1" and double click it.
+This will open a blank Window.

 Excel VBA Worksheet